 The Perfect Curved Ultrawide 1440p Gaming Monitor

 Alienware isn't messing around with their latest high-end gaming monitor.
-A big part of the asking price here obviously comes down to the size of this curved 1440p ultrawide monitor, with a 3440x1440 resolution, but it has a few tricks up its sleeve too.
-The response time of two milliseconds is native and not bulked up by artificial motion blur technology.
+A big part of the asking price here obviously comes down to the size of this curved 1440p ultrawide monitor, with a 3440x1440 resolution, but it also has a few extra tricks up its sleeve.
+Its two-second response time is native and not just bulked up by artificial motion blur technology.

 3. Dell S2417DG 1440p 144Hz Gaming Monitor